 The following requests eight uniform randomizations of the

 [1,52] range.
-The replacement
+The replacement parameter is set to

-, meaning the numbers will be picked without
+false, meaning the numbers will be picked without

 replacement, i.e., duplicates will not occur.
 This makes them